SimonLeigh/cb-workshop/README.md

 ### Day 1: Couchbase Architecture and Administration Basics

-## Remove section one, make sure it is pre-configured.
+* Remove section one, make sure it is pre-configured.
-## Start from section 2.
+* Start from section 2.
-## Just give a demo of the backup/restore side of things.
+* Just give a demo of the backup/restore side of things.
+* Highlight the key metrics that we are monitoring.
+* Talk about compaction and fragmentation, stuff that can cause interesting behaviour.

 | #               | Title                                  | Content                                      |
 | --------------- | -------------------------------------- | -------------------------------------------- |